jennybc/happy-git-with-r/03_workshops.Rmd

 ## rstudio::conf 2019

 2-day workshop: What They Forgot to Teach You About R
-Will have substnatial coverage of Git/GitHub + R/Rmd/RStudio
+Will have substantial coverage of Git/GitHub + R/Rmd/RStudio
-January 15-16, [rstudio::conf 2019](https://www.rstudio.com/conference/) Training Days, Austin, TX REGISTRATION OPEN
+January 15-16, [rstudio::conf 2019](https://www.rstudio.com/conference/) Training Days, Austin, TX

+Registered workshop participants should use this thread (WILL EXIST SOON) on community.rstudio.com to discuss system prep woes.

 ## Seattle October 2018

 2-day workshop: [What They Forgot to Teach You About R](https://whattheyforgot.org/index.html#seattle-2018-october-4-5)
-3 / 8 units cover Git/GitHub + R/Rmd/Rstudio
+3 of 8 units cover Git/GitHub + R/Rmd/RStudio
 Oct 4-5, 2018, The Westin Seattle [REGISTRATION OPEN](https://www.rstudio.com/workshops/what-they-forgot-to-teach-you-about-r/)

-Registered workshop participants should use [this thread](https://community.rstudio.com/t/what-they-forgot-to-teach-you-seattle-oct-2018-system-setup/15287) on community.rstudio.com to discuss system prep woes.

 ## rstudio::conf 2018

 2-day workshop: What They Forgot to Teach You About R
-~25% of content was Git/GitHub + R/Rmd/Rstudio
+~25% of content was Git/GitHub + R/Rmd/RStudio
 Jan 31 & Feb 1, 2018, San Diego, CA

-System prep thread on [community.rstudio.com](https://community.rstudio.com/t/what-they-forgot-to-teach-you-system-setup/4339?u=jennybryan)

 ## CSAMA 2017: Statistical Data Analysis for Genome Biology